valerybugakov/interview-answers/css/README.md

 ## What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 Resetting CSS means getting rid of all styling, and normalizing CSS means making sure the styling is consistent across browsers.
-Normalizing corrects some common bugs that are out of scope for resetetting.
+Normalizing corrects some common bugs that are out of scope for resetting.

 There will be soon an `all` shorthand property that resets all properties, apart from `unicode-bidi` and `direction`, to their `initial` or `inherited` value.
 While there is not it is better to use normalization.